 Please follow the relevant attribute format detailed below and made available in template .tab and .shp files with this guide.
-These attributes in particular capture details of the survey date; the organisation and individual who carried out the survey; the base map used for the surveys and subsequent digitisation; the habitat condition (based on the Farm and Environment Plan condition standards), see the TfL Net Gain Toolkit for more details; and indicate if the survey category habitat is also a London Priority Habitat or UK BAP Priority Habitat (see lists in Annex 2).
+These attributes in particular capture details of the survey date; the organisation and individual who carried out the survey; the base map used for the surveys and subsequent digitisation; the habitat condition (based on condition standards in the statutory biodiversity metric); and indicate if the survey category habitat is also a London Priority Habitat or UK BAP Priority Habitat (see lists in Annex 2).